elywin/Devpost/_posts/2021-05-31-httpStatusCode.md

 - Client errors (400–499): It means the request contains incorrect syntax or cannot be fulfilled.
 - Server errors (500–599): It means the server failed to fulfill an apparently valid request.

-Below is a list of all the status codes:
+Below is a list of some common http status codes:

 **Informational responses (100–199)**